Closed until Saturday, Schedule a callback

 Wednesday 16 August 2023

-1. Lifetime mortgages – available for clients 55 and over
+1. Lifetime mortgages – available for clients 55 or over

-2. Home reversion schemes – available for clients aged 65 or over At Key, we offer lifetime mortgages only.
+2. Home reversion schemes – available for clients aged 65 or over.

 What happens to my equity release plan when I die?

-The executor of your estate is responsible for paying back the remaining amount owed in your lifetime mortgage plan.
-This amount is made up of the funds you initially borrowed and the interest accrued during the lifespan of the mortgage.
+The executor of your estate is responsible for ensuring the remaining amount owed on your lifetime mortgage is repaid.
+If no partial repayments have been made this amount is made up of the funds you initially borrowed and the interest accrued during the lifespan of the mortgage.

 This repayment is typically made using the proceeds from the sale of your home, which is also used to pay off any solicitors and estate agents fees.
 However, this doesn't always need to be the case, if enough funds are available in your estate.
-Any funds left over will be given to the beneficiaries of your estate, as set out in your will.
+Any funds left over belong to the beneficiaries of your estate, as set out in your will.

 Typically, the process will be as follows:

-1. Your next of kin or the executor of your estate informs your equity release provider of your death, quoting your plan number.
+1. Your next of kin or the executor of your estate informs your equity release provider of your death, quoting your plan number (if known).

 2. The provider will send a letter to your executor asking for information on how the lifetime mortgage will be paid back.
 If the home needs to be sold to do this, they will ask to be kept in the loop during the sale.